What to expect

 - The centre/instructor should hold one of these: (If the provider is AALA exempt)

-- Mountaining Training UK - Single Pitch Award (SPA) - for climbing and abseiling on natural rock
+- Mountain Training - Single Pitch Award (SPA) - for climbing and abseiling on natural rock

-- Mountaining Training UK - Climbing Wall Award (CWA) with abseil module - for indoor climbing and abseiling
+- Mountain Training - Climbing Wall Award (CWA) with abseil module - for indoor climbing and abseiling

 Abseiling’s a great way to be courageous and find out what you can achieve.
 It can feel scary, but when it’s done properly, abseiling’s very safe.
 Did anyone surprise themselves by managing more than they expected?
 Did anyone find it tricky to stay calm and follow instructions?
 What would’ve helped people who found abseiling tricky?
 Perhaps they’d have liked more support from their team members or a little time to calm themselves down.